Suicide of Renata Kambolina

-On November 23, 2015, 16-year-old Russian student Renata Kambolina died by suicide in Ussuriysk.
-Her death drew attention online, particularly her last post on VKontakte (where she went by the name Rina Palenkova), in which she wrote "nya.bye."
-Kambolina's death has influenced and been exploited by Russian "death groups" that encourage teenagers to take their own lives.
+On November 23, 2015, Renata Kambolina, a 16-year-old Russian student from Ussuriysk, took her own life.
+Her final social media post, shared under the pseudonym Rina Palenkova, drew widespread attention on the social network VKontakte.
+In the period following the incident, her image and final message were frequently discussed within online communities and romanticised by certain subcultures.

+Kambolina’s likeness and tragic death were subsequently co-opted and exploited by the organizers of online "death groups" and the "Blue Whale Challenge" to promote their activities to vulnerable teenagers.
+While initial media reports erroneously alleged that she had been a victim of these communities, subsequent investigations confirmed she had no prior involvement with them, and that group creators had merely weaponised her story for promotional purposes.

 Background

 Renata Igorevna Kambolina (Рената Игоревна Камболина) was born on December 18, 1998, in Ussuriysk.
-In 2015, after receiving a certificate of basic general education from school No. 28, she entered the Far Eastern Technical College of Ussuriysk to specialize in computer networks.
+In 2015, after receiving a certificate of basic general education from School No. 28, she enrolled at the Far Eastern Technical College of Ussuriysk to specialize in computer networks.

-While studying at school and college, she attended the Ussuriysk “School of Rock Music”, where, along with her friends who took the name Needless in honor of the anime series of the same name, she mastered the art of playing percussion instruments.
+While studying at school and college, she attended the Ussuriysk "School of Rock Music".
+Alongside her friends, who adopted the group name "Needless" in honor of the manga and anime series of the same name, she studied and mastered percussion instruments.